tervor/InsightsCannedDemo64/Guide.md

 Today we are wearing Allison’s shoes.

 Ally is a system administrator for Example company.
-She is tasked with managing different infrastructures than run the different company services.
+She is tasked with managing different infrastructures that run the different company services.

 Ally is in distress because she’s the only Linux system administrator at Example (here you can fit the story to what fits best for your customer, it may be an small company or she’s alone because everyone else is gone on vacation) and she needs to do all the daily administrative tasks (rolling out new services, creating new user accounts, provide them with quotas, etc) while she needs to make sure all the current services are up and running, and hence the underlying Linux infrastructure is running healthy as well.